dereuromark/cakephp-ide-helper/docs/README.md

 ## Dry-Run and Diff
 If you want to check if it would be modifying any files, you can run it with `-d` (dry-run) param.

-Tip: Use it together with `-v` (verbose) to get visual feedback on what would change.
 It will output a nice little diff for each modification:
 ```
 Template/Tickets
--> edit
--> index
 -> view
    | +<?php
    | +/**